lesunb/RGMToPRISM/README.md

 # Goal-Oriented Dependability Analysis (GODA)
 A Contextual-Runtime Goal Model (CRGM) to PRISM model/PARAMetric formula generator to be used with the TAOM4E tool for TROPOS goal model.
+Alternatively, GODA is available at [docker](https://hub.docker.com/r/asbmails2/eclipse_mars_goda_conf/).
+A web interface for [GODA in piStar](https://pistargoda.herokuapp.com) is also available.

 ## Environment: